 Overview

-Teams are a collection of people, content, and tools surrounding different projects and outcomes within an organization.
+Teams are groups of people, content, and tools organized around specific projects or goals.

 Teams can also be created to be public and open and anyone within the organization can join (up to 10,000 members).